Builder · Founder · Visionary

 The Beginning

-Meanwhile, at school: President of the National Art Honor Society.
+School was the same.
+President of the National Art Honor Society.
 Key Club.
 FFA.
 FBLA.
 Not just joining things — running them.
 And when he got to college and didn't like how Phi Beta Lambda was being led, he didn't complain.
 He impeached the sitting president and took over.

 1994 – 2001